kimberlymo/modul151-jokes-db/README.md

 jdbc:postgresql://localhost:5432/localdb
 User: localuser, Password: localpass
 ```

+## Focus
+The application focuses on backend features as well as Unit-Tests.
+There is a github actions workflow that runs all Unit-Tests after a push on a branch.
+This action shall help with testing and seeing if something broke during the change.

+Jokes can be created, deleted, and you can get a Joke.
+With the link `localhost:8080/jokes/${category}` you will get a Joke from an API.
+The category will define what kind of joke it will be for example programming or dark.
+Ratings can be created as well as viewed.

 ## Anforderungen
 WebFlux-Client-Anbindung an https://jokeapi.dev (read-only, d.h. ohne `/submit`)
 - **min**: hardcoded client für ein paar Usecases